Felix-Phi/Ultrasat-Skysurvey/README.md

 This is a set of Python script for deriving an estimated rate of usable SNeIa observations by ULTRASAT.
 It is not optimized for public use yet, even though the important parts are included.

+## IMPORTANT:
+This repository contains work in progress and unpublished data.
+Please do not distribute or share it publicly.
+Particularly, the content of the `Data` folder is mostly not published yet.

 ## Explanations:

 ### ultrasat_simulation_*.py scripts